 Each month, the Internal Revenue Service publishes short-, mid- and long-term rates (the Applicable Federal Rates, or AFRs) and the §7520 rate.
 The AFRs reflect the minimum interest rate that must be charged for loans between related parties;1 the §7520 rate (used to calculate annual payments for certain techniques ) is 120% of the mid-term AFR.

 All of these rates are calculated based on the yields of certain government debt obligations, and the target federal funds rate has a direct impact on these yields.
 Since the AFR and the §7520 rate are used when implementing a number of estate planning techniques, the effectiveness of these techniques changes when these rates change.
 Rising interest rates can motivate you to lock in interest rates while they remain low or prepare to capitalize on potentially higher rates in the future.

 Below is a chart showing the historical AFRs and §7520 rate.
-While the rates over the past few years have remained relatively low,2 they have been slowly increasing since their historic lows in 2020
+Even through 2021 the rates remained relatively low,2 but the slow increase in rates that began in 2020 accelerated significantly in 2022.

 Usually the rate that will apply to a specific strategy is the rate in effect on the date the strategy is entered into.
 You should think about your goals for your wealth as you consider the strategies that are most effective in the evolving interest rate environment.
 You may want to lock in the rates that are most advantageous for you (whether high or low) as you consider your planning.

 Planning in a low interest rate environment often involves implementing one or more lending strategies that leverage the low interest rates in order to transfer wealth with little or no gift tax.
 At their core, these strategies involve senior family members lending younger family members money at the relevant interest rate; the loan proceeds are invested by the younger family members.
 The interest rate reflects the hurdle that the investments’ growth must overcome before the strategy will work to transfer value to the younger family members.